madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Top 10 customers by lifetime spend range from $74,629 to $89,029, a relatively tight cluster rather than one dominant outlier, suggesting a genuine "top tier" segment rather than a single anomaly.
 These customers spend 4 to 5 times more than the average repeat customer ($17,266), making them a clear candidate for a VIP or loyalty program, or personalized retention outreach.

+**Suggestion:**
+Set up a formal VIP or loyalty tier for this top-spending segment, with personalized outreach or early access to new products, retaining these customers protects a disproportionate share of revenue.

 #### Q8: Which states generate the most revenue and orders, and is there a regional concentration risk?

 **Query:**